The Eastern Church

 Syriac Catholic Church

-Carrying one of Christianity's most ancient liturgical languages, the Syriac Catholic Church has its own saints, martyrs, and a heritage rooted in the ancient Church of Antioch.
+Carrying one of Christianity's most ancient liturgical languages, with its own saints, martyrs, and a heritage rooted in the ancient Church of Antioch.

 Explore TraditionWest Syriac Rite · Eastern Catholic